-Division of Indian Work's Health Services operates a culturally specific food shelf, counsels pregnant women about raising healthy babies and educates them on child development.
-This program area also advocates for American Indian elders throughout the seven-county Twin Cities metro area to ensure that they are not neglected and that care is provided for their health and well-being.
+Division of Indian Work's Health Services operates a culturally specific food shelf, counsels pregnant women about raising healthy babies and educates them on child development, works with teen pregnancy prevention, and collaborates with Clearway on tobacco cessation.

 women of traditional birthing